I still know it's you! On Challenges in Anonymizing Source Code: Limitations

-While guaranteed anonymity of source code would be preferable and might be attainable in limited or controlled environments, our main result is unfortunately negative.
-Nonetheless, we believe that this negative outcome is a central insight that advances privacy research on protecting developers in practice by shaping directions for future research.
+While guaranteed anonymity of source code would be preferable and might be attainable in controlled environments, our main result is negative.
+Nonetheless, we believe that this negative outcome is a central insight that advances research on protecting developers in practice by shaping directions for future research.